Dedicated Urology Care with Aiken Physicians Alliance

 Although the urinary system is designed to keep bacteria out, these defenses can fail.
 When that happens, bacteria can take over and turn into an infection inside of the urinary tract.
 Most of these infections involve the lower urinary tract, the bladder and the urethra.
 In general, women are at greater risk of developing a UTI than men.

 Our urologists provide care for all types of urological cancers, including prostate, kidney, bladder, adrenal and testicular cancer.
-Treatment options for urological centers include surgery, radiation therapy or careful observation.
+Treatment options for urological cancers include surgery, radiation therapy or careful observation.

 Kidney cancer is most common in people over the age of 50.
 Risk factors include genetic conditions, obesity and smoking.
 Many kidney tumors do not produce symptoms.